Master of Science in Atmospheric Science

 Thesis seminar and defense

 Students are required to make a formal presentation to the faculty and fellow students in the form of a research seminar, and subsequently defend orally to their committee the results of their thesis research.
-Ideally, the final examination takes place immediately following the research seminar, but if necessary the two can be scheduled at separate times.
+Ideally, the final examination takes place immediately following the research seminar.

 While completing degree requirements, graduate students are expected to understand and follow Office Graduate Studies policies relevant to their student status and academic standing.